IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 13. Place one piece of chocolate in it and cover it with the dough to fill the entire cup.
 14. Repeat for every cup.
 15. When you fill in the entire muffin pan, put it in the pre-heated (180 C) oven.
 16. Bake for around 20-25 minutes.
 Top and bottom heat function, in the middle zone of the oven.
-Do not open the oven door in the first 20 minutes of baking.
+Don't open the oven door in the first 20 minutes of baking.
 17. Only after the first 20 minutes you can insert a toothpick or a paring knife into the centre of the chosen muffin to see if the crumb has set.
 The toothpick or knife should come out dry if the muffins are ready.
 18. Take the muffins out from the oven and leave them for around 15 minutes in the pan to cool down.
 19. When they cool down, take them out of the pan onto a plate.
-They are ready to eat.
+They're ready to eat.

 **Possible modifications**